 As with other carsharing companies, car2go maintenance staff will clean vehicles but unlike traditional carsharing, the staff will also refuel vehicles as needed.
 Fuel cards are provided for a member on a long trip to refuel the vehicle and, as with other carshares, member are not supposed to return a vehicle with less 1/4 tank.
 If they do refuel, 10 minutes deducted from the trip time.

-As with Hertz Conect, car2go only provides state minimum liability insurance assuming that most users will have their own personal auto insurance coverage.
+Hertz Conect, car2go only provides state minimum liability insurance assuming that most users will have their own personal auto insurance coverage.
 This is something I have ranted against in past postings as it undercuts the attractiveness of using the service as an alternative to car ownership.
 Having said that, I think it illustrates the different concept that Daimler has in mind for car2go.

 Take a moment (actually 4 minutes) and watch the way car2go describes itself: